 48. Afghanistan is a multicultural and multi-ethnic country.

-49. In the past few years, an estimated 2.6 million Afghans left their home country and sought refugee in others.
+49. In the past few years, an estimated 2.6 million Afghans left their home country and sought refuge in others.

-#50.
-A handshake is the most usual form of greeting in the Afghanistan’s culture.
+50. A handshake is the most usual form of greeting in Afghanistan’s culture.
 Some people also place their hand on their heart and nod slightly to show respect and approval to the other party.
 However, shaking hands between the members of opposite sex is not usual and is avoided.

 51. Food is generally served on the floor, on clothes made from various materials.
 Making use of the right hand while eating the food is the norm, and the food is generally shared from the same dish unless required otherwise.